datastax/nodejs-driver/doc/upgrade-guide/README.md

 ## 2.0

-The following is a list of changes made in version 2.0 of the driver that are relevant when upgrading from version 3.x.
+The following is a list of changes made in version 2.0 of the driver that are relevant when upgrading from version 1.x.

 ### localDataCenter is now a required Client option

-When using `DCAwareRoundRobinPolicy`, which is used by default,  a local data center must now be provided to the `Client` options parameter as `localDataCenter`.
-This is necessary to prevent routing requests to nodes in remote data centers.
+When using `DseLoadBalancingPolicy`, which is used by default, or `DCAwareRoundRobinPolicy` a local data center must now be provided to the `Client` options parameter as `localDataCenter`.
+This is necessary to prevent routing requests to nodes in remote data centers unintentionally.

+### Removed `createAsAWrapper()` method from `DseLoadBalancingPolicy` class

+Previously, we supported the use of the `DseLoadBalancingPolicy` as a wrapper of a child policy.
+The new implementation of the `DseLoadBalancingPolicy` provides replica ordering using "Power of Two Random Choices" algorithm and removes the possibility of chaining policies.

 ### Changes to the retry and load-balancing policies